bhavyatyagi/toDoListApp/README.md

 # To Do List App

-This web based application helps you remember your day to day chores.
-A to do list has a Psychological effect on human being that helps them organise and complete their things on time.
+This web-based application helps you remember your day to day chores.
+A to-do list has a Psychological effect on a human being that helps them organise and complete their things on time.

 ---
 ## Requirements